Our kitchen holds a five star rating from the Kent County Council's Environmental Health Department, and is reinspected regularly.

 We provide breakfast (cereal, porridge, toast etc) for children arriving before 8.15am.
 Lunch and tea are always two course meals, but lunch is generally more substantial than tea, since many children eat at home in the evenings as well as at nursery.
 We also serve a mid morning snack of either fruit or breadsticks, crackers etc, with fruit juice, milk or water.

 Children are encouraged to drink water throughout the day, and a water cooler is available from which older children can help themselves.

 General rules about the meals & the ingredients we purchase.

 We don't buy 'economy' ranges of burgers, sausages or other meat products since the quality of the meat they contain can be poor and from questionable sources.

-The majority of our meals are homecooked, with frozen or processed foods kept to a minimum.
+The majority of our meals are homecooked, with processed foods kept to a minimum.